 Don’t get the most expensive but don’t get the cheapest.
 Spend $15-$25 for a tin.

 - Vanilla ice cream, milk, and my favorite salt that I use for all recipes.

-- These glasses that doubles as food storage.
+Doubles as food storage.
 (Get the plastic lids!)

-- Green straws, because trying to drink a milkshake without one is just asking for a mess down your shirt.
+Because trying to drink a milkshake without one is just asking for a mess down your shirt.

 The 2-cup container that the immersion blender came with was the right size to make one milkshake.

 Combine ice cream, milk, salt, and matcha.
 To make things easier, layer in the matcha between the scoops of ice cream so you don’t have any green tea powder flying around everywhere.